Home construction: Finding or buying parts

 Two methods for constructing a home can be distinguished: the method in which architects simply assume free choice of materials and parts, and the method in which reclaimed materials are used, and the house is thus during its entire construction a "work in progress" (meaning every single aspect of it is subject to change at any given time, depending on what materials are found).
 The second method has been used throughout history, as materials have always been scarce.

 In Britain, there is comparatively little demand for innovative homes produced through radically different production methods, materials, and components.
 Over the years, a combination of trade protectionism and technical-product conservatism all round has also stymied the growth of indigenous producers of housing products such as aluminum cladding and curtain walling, wall tiles, advanced specialist ironmongery, and structural steel.

 Specifications

 The document set needed to construct a new home includes civil site plans, architectural drawings, and specifications.
 Specifications consist of a precise description of the materials to be used in construction: these are typically organized by each trade required to construct a home.

-A modern family home has many more systems and facets of construction than one might initially believe.
+A modern family home has many systems and facets of construction.
 With sufficient study, an average person can understand everything there is to know about any given phase of home construction.
 The do it yourself (DIY) boom of the late twentieth century was due, in large part, to this fact.
-And an international proliferation of kitset home and prefabricated home suppliers, often consisting of components of Chinese origin has further increased supply and made DIY home building more prevalent.
+In New Zealand, a proliferation of kitset home and prefabricated home suppliers, often consisting of components of Chinese origin has further increased supply and made DIY home building more prevalent.